-The location shall be the exact designated location of the replacement access bridge unless otherwise directed by the property owner and the Town Drainage Superintendent, prior to the construction of same.
-Any changes to the location of the replacement access bridge must be approved in writing by the Engineer.
-The general layout of the access bridge and other ancillary works shall be provided as shown and detailed in the accompanying drawing attached within Appendix "REI-E".
-A Benchmark has been set near this proposed access bridge so that same can be utilized for the setting of this new replacement bridge culvert grades.
+The location shall be the exact designated location of these replacement access bridges unless otherwise directed by the property owners and the Town Drainage Superintendent, prior to the construction of same.
+Any changes to the location of the replacement access bridges must be approved in writing by the Engineer.
+The general layout of the access bridges and other ancillary works shall be provided as shown and detailed in the accompanying drawing attached within Appendix "REI-E".
+A Benchmark has been set near these proposed access bridges so that same can be utilized for the setting of these new bridge culvert grades.
 The Benchmark is the "top of nail in north face of hydro pole located on the south side of County Road 20 approximately 8.0 metres east of the existing bridge serving Municipal Number 2361", with same being Elevation 187.694 metres.